agentlang-hub/joke/README.md

 ## Usage

-You need a Unix-compatible (macOS, Linux or Unix emulator in Windows) system to run this app.
+You need a Unix-compatible (macOS, Linux or Windows [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)) system to run this app.
 Open a terminal and execute the steps below:

 You need to specify the OpenAI API key as shown below.